 Automation enables your organization to simplify the way in which you manage and monitor identity across the ecosystem.
 With an automated tool, you can decide on an authoritative source for your identity definitions then use analytics to find the commonalities across the ecosystem to create a holistic approach to IAM.

 Instead of having to monitor each application or cloud-service location separately, you can streamline your processes, reducing human error and operational cost.
 Automation that can bring together all your monitoring activities into a single location also streamlines your access request/review/certify process.
 As more users request more access, automation can help manage those requests so that your IT department no longer needs to respond to them individually, again reducing human error risk.
-Instead of reviewing each request or elevating it, automation does the work for you providing continuous assurance over your least privilege necessary data privacy controls.
+Instead of reviewing each request or elevating it, automation does the work for you providing continuous assurance over your least privilege data privacy controls.

 Why Saviynt?
 Assured IAM Compliance-as-a-Service